Intents

 Intents, which are unbalanced transactions, can be become balanced transactions through composition with matching intents by other counterparties.

-Anoma users submit their intents to an intent pool in the form of unbalanced transactions, which are received and processed by solvers that output balanced transactions.
+Anoma users submit their intents to an intent pool in the form of unbalanced transactions, which are received and processed by that output .
 These transactions are then ordered and finally sent to the executor node, which verifies and executes the transactions in the determined order, updating the state.

 Below, we show examples of a balanced transaction that can directly be executed and two flavors of intents (unbalanced transactions) requiring counterparty discovery.